ATTENDING TO HUMAN NEEDS AT THE INTERSECTION OF HUMANS and ANIMALS

-Over the last two and a half decades, I have collaborated with university-based research teams and non-profit organizations to more rapidly translate scientific discoveries into everyday use to improve children's mental health and family well-being.
-While some of these discoveries have improved the lives of children and families, many of these "evidence-based" therapies are still not widely available.
-Problems of access to specialty care, cost of that care, and the appropriateness of that care continue to hamper improvements in children's mental health.
+For 25 years, I have collaborated with university-based research teams and non-profit organizations to more rapidly translate scientific discoveries into everyday use to improve children's mental health and family well-being.
+While some of these discoveries improved the lives of children and families, many of these evidence-based therapies are still not widely available.
+Problems of access to specialty care, cost of that care, and the satisfaction with that care continue to hamper improvements in children's mental health.

-I'm honored to have been appointed to the International Association of Veterinary Social Workers Board of Directors
+I'm honored to have been appointed to the Board of Directors of the International Association of Veterinary Social Work

 About the Equine Therapy Research I am involved in